‘One Piece’ Chapter 905 Spoilers: Sabo Infiltrates Reverie, Navy Admiral Ryokugyu Appears

 One Piece Chapter 905 features the arrival of Fujitora at the Navy HQ.
 The Navy Admiral was last seen when the marines were transporting Donquixote Doflamingo to Impel Down.
 Fujitora told Sengoku that he can’t set foot in any navy base without bringing the heads of Monkey D. Luffy and Trafalgar D. Water Law.
 Akainu, who is currently talking with T-Bone, learned about Fujitora’s return and was wondering if he did what he ordered him to do.

 The Navy Fleet Admiral summoned the newest Navy Admiral, Ryokugyu.
-Akainu could be planning to meet the three Navy Admirals including other top officials before the Reverie officially starts.
+Akainu could be planning to meet the three Navy Admirals and other top officials before the Reverie officially starts.
 Only the shape of Navy Admiral Ryokugyu will be shown in One Piece Chapter 905, and it is yet to be revealed whether he/she is a man or woman.

 ‘One Piece’ Chapter 905 Spoilers Tease Strawhats’ Journey To Wano And Major Incident At The Reveriehttps://t.co/S5ufcMO3wt